funcx-faas/helm-chart/README.md

 $ kubectl create -f scripts/psql-busybox.yaml
 ```

-You can then create a shell with `kubectl exec -it psql bash`
+You can then create a shell with `kubectl exec -it plsql bash`

 Inside that shell there is a fun pg sql client which can be invoked with the
 same Postgres URL found in the web app's config file (`/opt/funcx/app.conf`)